 A tranquil atmosphere made for relaxing vacations

-Not only providing visitors with stunning sunsets, surfing is a fantastic way to enjoy the atmosphere.
+Not only providing visitors with stunning sunsets, but surfing is also a fantastic way to enjoy the atmosphere.
 Travel to Koh Phayam between November and March, you might be lucky to watch the migration of birds.
+Visit the floating fishing village in the bay will give you a new experience knowing more about fishermen's life in Thailand.

 Meanwhile, do not forget to visit Wat Ko Phayam - the one and only temple on this island.
 There is a very big gold-painted Buddha statue sitting on the top of the hill surrounded by blossoming trees.
 Other statues, Kuan Yin- goddess of mercury and four guards are placed below.
 What a memorable place for meditation with sun rays and sea splashes.